simonecossaro/PresidentialHacking/home.md

 The phpMyAdmin cookie can be obtained by inspecting the browser's developer tools to find the value of the cookie named phpMyAdmin.

 Once authenticated it is possible to execute SQL queries on the databases present, so the point 3 can be easily done.
-The query must contain a php script within backticks, but in this stage it would not been executed.
+The query must contain a php script within backticks.
+In this phase the successful execution of the query does not involve the execution of the script, which is not interpreted.

 Under normal circumstances, the web application does not interpret or execute code placed within backticks in the SQL queries.
 However, by meticulously crafting the URL, it becomes possible to execute the script.
 This script embedded in the SQL query is the payload.

 The URL must be edited to the following format: